Introducing our exclusive new Excellent Reviews feature to recognise reviewers who go above and beyond.

 The excellent review schema is based off feedback from over 200 editors and our user-base of nearly 100,000 researchers.
 The four criteria (thoroughness, timeliness, clarity and helpfulness) were the aspects that most believed, when done well, made for an excellent review.

 How do I know if my review has been rated excellent?

-In addition to having a gold star appear next to the review on your profile, we will send you a notification to let you know your review has rated "excellent".
+In addition to a gold star appearing next to the review on your profile, we will send you a notification to let you know your review has rated "excellent".

 We also (confidentially) send you any written feedback from the editor.